BravoChos/aws-saa-certification/aws-voca/07_developer_tools/README.md

 **AWS CodeBuild**: compiles your source code runs tests and then produces software packages that are ready to deploy on AWS.

-**AWS Code Deploy**: is a service that automates software deployments to a variety of compute services including Amazon ec2 AWS lambda and even instances that are running on premises.
+**AWS CodeDeploy**: is a service that automates software deployments to a variety of compute services including Amazon ec2 AWS lambda and even instances that are running on premises.